dev-lambda/api-template/packages/doc/docs/contribute/monitoring.md

 // use the counter at the appropriate level (controller, service, ...) activityCounter
   .labels({
-    type: 'userMessage' // this could be anything: fileGeneration, message type, ...
+    type: 'userMessage', // this could be anything: fileGeneration, message type, ...
   })
   .inc();
 ```